graphql-aspnet/graphql-aspnet.github.io/docs/types/list-non-null.md

 We can even describe complex scenarios:

--   "A field that may return a collection of `persons` but when returned, each person must be a valid reference."
+-   "A field that might return a collection of `persons` but when returned, each person must be a valid reference."
--   "An input argument that must be a list of a list of `integers`."
+-   "An input argument that must be a list that contains lists of `integers`."
     -   e.g. `[[1, 2], [5, 15]]`

 ## Type Expressions